PoisotLab/2015_ms_datamining/ms.md

 mistakes and correct them upstream, so that users download high-quality, high-reliability data.
-Data contributors should rely more extensively on biodiversity identifiers (such as TSN, GBIF, NCBI Taxonomy ID, ...), to make sure that even when there are typos in the species name, it can be matched across datasets.
+Data contributors should rely more extensively on biodiversity identifiers (such as TSN, GBIF, NCBI Taxonomy ID, ...), to make sure that even when there are typos in the species name, they can be matched across datasets.
+Constructing this dataset highlighted a fundamental issue: the rate-limiting step is not the availability of tools or platforms, but rather the adoption of standars and publication of data in a way that conforms to them.

 **Propagation of error:**